 |One item valued at £300||Customs Duty is charged.
 Import VAT is chargeable on the full value.|

-2.8 How and why the Border Force examine packages
+2.8 How and why Border Force examine packages

-The Border Force also check the customs declaration to determine if Customs Duty, Excise Duty and import VAT is chargeable.
-The Border Force will sometimes need to examine the contents of a package particularly when the sender has not completed the declaration correctly.
-In such cases the opening, repacking and resealing of the package is carried out, under Border Force instruction, by Royal Mail staff.
+Border Force will sometimes need to examine the contents of a package, particularly when the sender has not completed the declaration correctly.
+In such cases, the opening, repacking and resealing of the package is carried out, under Border Force instruction, by Royal Mail staff.

-Charges are calculated by Border Force officers at the postal depots where the packages are received.
-However, in some cases special arrangements are in place for goods purchased on the internet or by mail order (see paragraph 3.4 below).
+Charges are calculated at the postal depots, where the packages are received.
+In some cases, special arrangements are in place for goods purchased on the internet or by mail order (for more information, see section 3.4).

-Customs Duty - becomes payable if the goods are over £135 in value.
+Customs Duty becomes payable if the goods are more than £135 in value.

-The amount of Customs Duty charged will depend on the type of goods imported and the value stated on the customs declaration CN22/CN23 (converted to pound sterling using the rates of exchange for the month of importation as shown on the HMRC website).
+The amount of Customs Duty charged will depend on the type of goods imported and the value stated on the customs declaration CN22/CN23 which is converted to pound sterling using the rates of exchange for the month of importation as shown on the HMRC website.

 The percentage varies depending on the type of goods and their country of origin.
 Duty is charged on:

 - the price paid for the goods

 The cost of postage is excluded from the calculation for Customs Duty on gifts except where the sender has used the Express Mail Service (EMS) as opposed to a standard mail service.

 Where the value of gifts is below £630 per consignment, a flat rate of duty of 2.5% will be applied, but only if it is to your advantage.